tmarcy/Whatstheweatherlike/readme.md

 - The city name and a counter have to be saved automatically in the Datastore.
 - Build an API GET that shows the 3 most popular cities requested by users, in JSON format.

+## Before starting
+Add a lib folder to the project, in which you have to install the libraries listed in "requirements.txt" file.

 ## Built With

 * [Google App Engine](https://cloud.google.com/appengine/doc) - Platform used